briansmith/crypto-bench/README.md

 You don't need to run `cargo build`, and in fact `cargo build` does not do anything useful for this crate.

-`./cargo_all.sh test` runs one iteration of every benchmark for every implementation.
+`./cargo_all test` (`cargo_all test` on Windows) runs one iteration of every benchmark for every implementation.
 This is useful for quickly making sure that a change to the benchmarks does not break them.
 Do this before submitting a pull request.

 ## How to run all the benchmarks for a specific crypto library